-HST will use HMIS and training enrollment data to verify benchmark and goal achievement.
-CSC is expected to notify HST through email within 14 days once staff are hired and if there are challenges in meeting any of the benchmarks or goals above.
+HST will use HMIS and training enrollment data to verify goal and benchmark achievement.
+BOB is expected to notify HST through email within 14 days once staff are hired and if there are challenges in meeting any of the benchmarks or goal above.